juissi999/cbm/README.md

 ## Using with custom images
 Download and run on web-browser.
 Currently you need to add urls of face-images manually to the code.
 In this version adding images requires you to add images to happy_images/ and unhappy_images folders.
+After that you need to run

+`python build_imagedata.py`

-After that you need to add the image paths to data.json following the examples there.
-You can also use images from the internet by putting the whole URL to data.json.
+to build javascript linker-file.
+You can also use images from the internet by putting the whole URL to imagedata.js.